ueberauth/ueberauth/README.md

 redirect, the request will be decorated with Ueberauth information and allowed to carry on through the pipeline.

+See the full list of the strategies on the [Wiki](https://github.com/ueberauth/ueberauth/wiki/List-of-Strategies).

 ## Request Phase

 The request phase is where you request information about the user.
 This could